English as an Additional Language (EAL)

 • Structured learning environment with regular routines and close supervision

-• Physical accommodations such as wheelchair access, specialized furniture and assistive technology
+• Physical accommodations such as wheelchair access, specialized furniture, and assistive technology

 • Smaller classes for more targeted instruction